-As a leader, excelling at getting results hinges on gaining your team’s trust.
+As a leader, achieving results hinges on gaining your team’s trust.
 Some people gain trust over a period of time.
 However, you may not always have time as a commodity, especially when you’re seconded into a role or tasked with spearheading a time-limited project.
 The commitment you show and the length of time you devote to your role can significantly influence your team.

 Elements of Trust